graphdeco-inria/nerfshop/README.md

 <a href="https://team.inria.fr/graphdeco/"> <img style="width:90%; padding-right: 15px;" src="docs/assets_inst/logo_graphdeco.png"></a>

 Abstract: *Neural Radiance Fields (NeRFs) have revolutionized novel view synthesis for captured scenes, with recent methods allowing interactive free-viewpoint navigation and fast training for scene reconstruction.
 However, the implicit representations used by these methods — often including neural networks and complex encodings — make them difficult to edit.
 Some initial methods have been proposed, but they suffer from limited editing capabilities and/or from a lack of interactivity, and are thus unsuitable for interactive editing of captured scenes.
 We tackle both limitations and introduce NeRFshop, a novel end-to-end method that allows users to interactively select and deform objects through cage-based transformations.
 NeRFshop provides fine scribble-based user control for the selection of regions or objects to edit, semi-automatic cage creation, and interactive volumetric manipulation of scene content thanks to our GPU-friendly two-level interpolation scheme.
 Further, we introduce a preliminary approach that reduces potential resulting artifacts of these transformations with a volumetric membrane interpolation technique inspired by Poisson image editing and provide a process that "distills" the edits into a standalone NeRF representation.*

+## Funding

+This research was funded by the ERC Advanced grant FUNGRAPH No 788065 http://fungraph.inria.fr.
+The authors are grateful to the OPAL infrastructure from Université Côte d’Azur and for the HPC resources from GENCI–IDRIS (Grant 2022-AD011013409).

 ## Installation